yositac/DAS2022-Group-08/README.md

 ## Methdology- A brief introduction.
 1. Check the data set, such as variables, missing values, data distribution and pairs correlations etc. (Explorancy analysis)
-2. Checking **multicollinearity** by kappa function. both of VIF and kappa function could determinate the multicollinearity, the reasone that choose kappa function please check on there: https://stats.stackexchange.com/questions/62853/difference-between-variance-inflation-factor-vif-and-kappa-in-r
+2. Checking **multicollinearity** by kappa function. both of VIF and kappa function could determinate the multicollinearity, the reasone that choose kappa function please check on there: https://stats.stackexchange.com/questions/62853/difference-between-variance-inflation-factor-vif-and-kappa-in-r (formal analysis)
 3. Then, we start to build  comparise model. the strategy to estabalish model is top-down approach. start time a model contians all variables. and remove the variables one by one.
-Evaluate it by AIC BIC and p vlues.
+Evaluate it by AIC BIC and p vlues. (formal analysis)
-4. After the final model has been choosen, we calculate the log odd ratio. check this wheather this value fall within confidence inverval.
+4. After the final model has been choosen, we calculate the log odd ratio. check this wheather this value fall within confidence inverval. (formal analysis)
-5. the porbability plot indicates how the
+5. the probability plot indicates how the probability changed. this could explain how the variables effect the response outcome.(formal analysis)
+7. we also produce an prediction evaluation. if we use our final model to predict the quality class of coffee bean, what the accrancy, sensitivity and specifity of our final model.
+For this, the ROC and Confusion maxtrix has been used.